microsoft/azure-pipelines-tasks/Tasks/AzureResourceGroupDeploymentV2/README.md

 ### Limitations:

-- Does not support multiline strings in arm template/parameter json
+- Does not support multiline strings in arm template/parameter json file.